edgedb/easy-edgedb/README.md

 };
 ```

-This works because there is only one 'Count Dracula' (remember, `REQUIRED LINK` is short for `REQUIRED SINGLE LINK`).
+This works because there is only one 'Count Dracula' (remember, `required link` is short for `required single link`).
 If there were more than one, we would have to add `LIMIT 1`.

 ## DESCRIBE